jdh7190/tique_case/README.md

 ## Sending BSV

-You can send BSV to an address or paymail - click the clip in the top right corner to send BSV.
+You can send BSV to an address or paymail - click the Send BitcoinSV button on the Bitcoin tab of the wallet.

 Paymail leverages the [Polynym API](https://polynym.io/).